moemachef/Front-end-Developer-Interview-Questions-And-Answers/README.md

 * Explain what ARIA and screenreaders are, and how to make a website accessible.
 * Explain some of the pros and cons for CSS animations versus JavaScript animations.
 * What does CORS stand for and what issue does it address?
+* What do you know about design patterns and which one is your favourite?

 #### HTML Questions: